mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Test the code
 -------------

-.. container:: justify

 Let us test the *Prepare* class to make sure that it does what is expected.

 .. label:: start_test_Prepare_class